 - Many viewers have complained about the resolution of the various character quirks and apparent non sequiturs in M. Night Shyamalan's Signs.

 - Part of the point of Cloverfield is that it doesn't explain anything about the monster's origins.
-The associated ARG and manga do, slightly, but not necessarily for the better.
+The associated Alternate Reality Game and manga do, slightly, but not necessarily for the better.

 - Star Wars:

 - A lot of fans felt that the inclusion of midichlorians as a "cause" of the Force was an unsatisfying answer to a question no one asked.
 El Goonish Shive explains it in-depth here.

 - Word of God's explanation that the "Balance of the Force" was not in fact the Balance Between Good and Evil but rather the destruction of evil also got a frosty reception in some circles.
 Given that the Force is Space Taoism, this shouldn't actually have been a surprise to anyone... if they knew anything about Taoism.